Upper Gastrointestinal Endoscopy

 - Endoscopy may be done after an upper gastrointestinal series test

 identifies a problem.
-For more information, see the topic
+To learn more, see the topic Upper Gastrointestinal Series.

 can be safely performed on small children.